veloxity343/cub3D/README.md

 # <p align='center'>cub3D</p>
-*Right.
+*"Right.
 Nazis dead.
 Nazi robots dead.
 Broke all your shit.
-Helicopters secured.*
+Helicopters secured."*

 You know ``Wolfenstein``?
 Yeah that ``Wolfenstein``.
 The aim of the ``cub3d`` project is to create a 3D game using the raycasting technique implemented to bring B.J.
 Blazkowicz to life.